Innocent lives sucked into the Belarusian maelstrom | bne IntelliNews

 Nadia says that like so many ordinary Belarusians who expressed their rejection of the Lukashenko regime by participating in the weekly mass rallies or hung red and white laundry to dry in their windows, she and her husband have been sucked into the maelstrom that is Lukashenko’s crackdown.

-On October 10 Lukashenko visited Babariko and ten other prisoners at the KGB pre-trial detention centre.
-Liliya Vlasova, a lawyer and member of the opposition's Coordinating Council, was at the meeting as was Vitali Shkliarov, a Belarusian-American strategist who worked on US Senator Bernie Sanders' presidential campaign.
+On October 10 Lukashenko visited Babariko and eleven other prisoners at the KGB pre-trial detention centre.
+Liliya Vlasova, a lawyer and member of the opposition's Coordinating Council, was at the meeting, as was Vitali Shkliarov, a Belarusian-American strategist who worked on US Senator Bernie Sanders' presidential campaign.
 Vasilevich was also included in the group.

 The meeting was shown on state TV that evening but without any audio.
 No one is clear what was discussed at the meeting.
 The president's press office said participants had agreed to keep the four-and-a-half-hour conversation "secret".

 “The meeting came the same day as [opposition leader Svetlana] Tikhanovskaya was allowed to talk to her husband for the first time in months and he asked her to be tougher.
 [Lukashenko] was sending a message that he is in control,” says Max Bogretsov, a former senior IT executive and now one of only two members of the Coordinating Council left at liberty in Minsk.
 “Lukashenko is drunk on power.
 He enjoys it.
-He likes having the prisoner there that he can offer [the first] shower that they have had in weeks, release them or send them back to solidary confinement.
+He likes having the prisoner there that he can offer [the first] shower that they have had in weeks, release them or send them back to solitary confinement.
 There was no discussion.
 It was a monologue.
 A few people at the meeting were released afterwards but… no one wants to support this state-approved opposition.”

 It is not clear why Vasilevich was included in the meeting.
 He is not a member of the Coordinating Council nor is he part of Babariko’s inner circle or a key manager for the Babariko campaign.
 Bogretsov speculates that Vasilevich was added to the group as way of incriminating him ahead of his eventual trial.